wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/cloud-perftest/">This</a> is my draft of an attempt at a logic presentation about how to ensure scalability, availability, resilience, and affordability from building, testing, and running computer software applications in production on various cloud environments.
+<a target="_blank" href="https://wilsonmar.github.io/cloud-perftest/">This</a> is my draft of sequencing a logical presentation about how to ensure scalability, availability, resilience, and affordability from building, testing, and running computer software applications in production on various cloud environments.

-* I begin with the <a href="TestingTools">Testing Tools Landscape</a> because job descriptions are now asking for skills that used to be for previously segregated jobs.
+* I begin with the <a href="TestingTools">Testing Tools Landscape</a>
-Load testers must now know functional tools.
-Site reliability engineers who used to just monitor things now must also know how to insert synthetic loads.
-Developers are expected to know everything.
 * <a href="#Statics">Static vs. Dynamic HTML generation and CDNs</a>
 * <a href="#Executables">Executable app architecture</a>
 * <a href="#SaaS">SaaS</a>